wilpat/Face-Detection/README.md

-This application uses the pretrained face detection model on [Clarifai](https://www.clarifai.com) to detect the face on an image you provide it.
+This application uses the pretrained face detection model on [Clarifai](https://www.clarifai.com) to detect a human face in an image you provide it.

 ## Setup